 workflow_end |

-After the workflow subprocess has exited (any status).
-Runs before the CLI prints its final PASS/FAIL line. |
+After the runner subprocess exits (any status), before the CLI prints PASS/FAIL. |

 step_start |